Short breaks, bridging and emergency fostering

 Could you provide a child with a one-off or regular break?

-Respite is provided to give parents, or other foster carers a break or offer additional support.
+Short breaks are provided to give parents, or other foster carers some respite or offer additional support.

-As a respite carer you might look after children for regular weekends, a week in the school holidays or the occasional 'one-off'.
-It’s a way of being able to foster even if you work full time or have other commitments.
+As a short breaks carer, you might look after children for regular weekends, a week in the school holidays, or the occasional 'one-off'.
+It’s a way of being able to foster even if you work full-time or have other commitments.

 Bridging foster carer